PO Box 9021, Wilmington, DE 19809, USA

 Amazilia cyanura guatemalae

-122. Charming Hummingbird (*) ______ CR:jan,feb,mar PN:mar (another name has been Beryl-crowned Hummingbird; formerly considered conspecific with the Blue-chested Hummingbird) (total range limited to Costa Rica & western Panama)
+129. Charming Hummingbird (*) ______ CR:jan,feb,mar PN:mar (total range limited to Costa Rica & western Panama)

 Amazilia decora